Early, mail voting gets underway ahead of midterms

 Galvin’s remarks at the Statehouse come as a two-week early voting period ahead of the Nov.
 8 midterm elections gets underway in Massachusetts.

 From Oct.
 22 to Nov.
-4, cities and towns will allow registered voters to cast early ballots ahead of the statewide election.
+4, communities will allow registered voters to cast early ballots ahead of the statewide election.
 No excuse or justification is required to cast a ballot ahead of time.

 Galvin, who is overseeing the election, is also on the ballot.
-The Brighton Democrat faces challenge from Republican nominee Rayla Campbell, of Whitman, as he seeks a historic eighth term.
-Juan Sanchez, of Holyoke, is running on the Green-Rainbow party ticket.
+The Brighton Democrat faces a challenge from Republican nominee Rayla Campbell of Whitman as he seeks a historic eighth term.
+Juan Sanchez of Holyoke is running on the Green-Rainbow party ticket.

 Meanwhile, Treasurer Deb Goldberg faces a challenge from Libertarian candidate Cristina Crawford, who is hoping to get more than the 3% of the vote needed to restore the party’s status.